On Reeb graphs induced from smooth functions on closed or open manifolds: Proofs of Theorems and .

 \section{Proofs of Theorems \ref{thm:2} and \ref{thm:3}.}

 The outline of the proof is similar to that of Theorem \ref{thm:1}.
-We prove this. \begin{proof}[Proof of Theorem \ref{thm:2}] STEP 1 Construction around a vertex at which the good function $h$ does not have a local extremum. \\ Let $a$ be the number of edges $1$'s are assigned and containing the vertex as the starting (ending) points (these numbers agree by the assumption on the numbers assigned to edges).
-Let $b$ and $c$ be the numbers of edges $0$'s are assigned to and containing the vertex as the ending points and the starting points, respectively.
+We prove this. \begin{proof}[Proof of Theorem \ref{thm:2}] STEP 1 Construction around a vertex at which the good function $h$ does not have a local extremum. \\ Let $a$ be the number of edges at which the values of $l$ are $1$ containing the vertex as the starting (ending) points (these numbers agree by the assumption on the numbers assigned to edges).
+Let $b$ and $c$ be the numbers of edges at which the values of $l$ are $0$ containing the vertex as the ending points and the starting points, respectively.
 We construct a desired function as a Morse function.
-We apply well-known fundamental correspondence of the handles in a family of handles attached to a boundary of a manifold and singular points of a Morse function on the manifold produced by the handles.
+We apply well-known fundamental correspondence of the handles in a family of handles attached to the boundary of a manifold and singular points of a Morse function on the manifold produced by the handles.
 We abuse several terminologies omitting the definitions such as the {\it index} $k$ of a handle or a {\it $k$-handle}.
+Expositions on related theory are in \cite{milnor} for example.

 Let $a$, $b$ and $c$ defined before be arbitrary non-negative integers satisfying .

 This accounts for all cases for the present step.